tsandefer/dsi_capstone_2/README.md

 ## Results and Interpretation
 ### Visualization: Reducing Dimensionality with t-SNE

+Interestingly, we can visualize this the way we want using t-SNE, which is a form of dimensionality reduction. t-SNE works best when we're reducing from 50 or fewer dimensions, so here we're using inferred vectors of size 50 and reducing them to only 3 dimensions so we can visualize their location relative to each other.

+Keep in mind that this is fairly subjective: I selected 3 examples each of what I'd consider good and bad annotations.

+The "good" annotations are represented by the darker colors: green, blue, and purple.
+The "bad" annotations are represented by the lighter colors: red, orange, and yellow.

+This isn't exactly what I expected to see.
+It might even be the exact opposite.
+In particular, the "bad" lyric represented in red seems to really subvert my expectation.
+However, when I re-examined the content of its lyric and annotation, I noticed that the lyric was only one word long.
+Perhaps this is causing an issue with Doc2Vec because there basically is no context window that can be moved around this single word?
+Though I've done some searching, I haven't been able to figure out exactly how Doc2Vec treats single-word (or even smaller-than-the-context-window) documents.
+It seems like that might be part of the issue here, though!

 <p align="center">
   <img src="images/comp_dist_3D_dv_reps.png" width = 900>
 </p>

+It also seems that this might not be the most accurate way to visualize the similarity between DocVecs.
+In the future, I hope to perform some PCA on higher-dimensional DocVecs (likely around 100, or more) and then apply t-SNE, which would likely do a better job at capturing the complex context signals.
+Of course, more data would likely do wonders to improve results as well.

 [Back to Top](#Table-of-Contents)